-By the way if your child does get head lice, this is not something to feel bad about, because it is estimated that 1 in 10 children suffer from head lice at any one time with 80% of head lice infestations occurring in children between the ages of 4 and 16.
+If your child does get head lice, this is not something to feel bad about, because it is estimated that 1 in 10 children suffer from head lice at any one time, with 80% of head lice infestations occurring in children between the ages of 4 and 16.
 (Apparently amongst older tweens and teens the problem is exacerbated by them taking selfies together!)

 If you do find an infection, then start treatment quickly.
 And if your child suffers from asthma, allergies or a skin condition, then take advice from your pharmacist as they are the most likely to suffer a reaction to head lice treatments.

 According to pharmacist Caitriona O’Riordan you shouldn’t use head lice treatments unless you find a living, moving louse.

 Head Lice Advice from Pharmacists

 - Check children’s hair for lice regularly, ideally once a week.

 - Itching and scratching are common signs of head lice symptoms.

 - Use a head lice comb (it has finer teeth than a normal comb).